IDAHO PICKLEBALL IN PRISON PROGRAM

 ID-PIP sent out an email to many local pickleball players to thank them for their generosity to the program.

-From that email we gained nine new volunteers and gathered more equipment donations!
+From that email we gained ten new volunteers and gathered more equipment donations!

 Our plans for 2026 include the following: